4 DAYS FROM $649

 Your adventure begins with an overnight flight to Egypt, arriving in Cairo on Day 2.

 Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
-This evening, join your Adventure Leader and fellow travelers for a Welcome Drink and briefing, followed by a Welcome Dinner at the hotel.
+Settle in to your surroundings here in the hub of Egyptian culture and unwind in your deluxe hotel.
+This evening, join your Adventure Leader and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel with some entertainment.

 See the treasures of King Tut at Cairo’s Egyptian Museum of Antiquities